 Primer can be applied with a roller, brush or sprayer depending on the area to be covered, as well as its texture.
 Be sure to choose paints that are compatible with the primer you've chosen.

-To get more information on the perfect paint job, roll over the links on the next page.
+To get more information on the perfect paint job, roll over the links below.